 Using one of these websites, search for the house using the website's search tool.
 It's helpful to have the house MLS number, but most websites allow you to search by home address.
 You can also browse neighborhood sales listings or narrow your search by asking price or home features.

 Real estate websites offer various types of listing information.
 Check out a few websites to get a range of details about the house you're interested in.
 Keep in mind that the information you'll find on real estate websites is usually accurate, but it may not be completely up-to-date.
 A real estate agent in the area can verify the data and get you the most current information.

 Watch out for Relistings

 If you don't keep an eye out for relistings you may underestimate how long a home has been on the market.
 Sellers that aren't able to complete a home sale may end up relisting their home once or even multiple times.
-Bankrate.com also notes that, since buyers tend to favor newer listings, some sellers relist to make the home listing look fresh.
+Since buyers tend to favor newer listings, some sellers relist to make the home listing look fresh.

 Rather than going off of the most recent list date, ask your real estate agent about the cumulative days the house has been on the market.
 If you're using a real estate website, read the full listing history to see if the home has been on and off the market several times.